OCHA-DAP/hdx-signals/docs/PROMPTS.md

 #### long.txt

-> In three sentences or less, please summarize the main reasons and locations for armed conflict
-> reported in the following text.
-Here are two rules:
+> In three sentences or less, please summarize the main reasons and locations for the reported events of armed conflict, protests, or riots.
+Here are three rules:
 >
 > - Avoid providing specific numbers or dates.
 > - Only use the information provided to you.
 If the information is limited, keep
 > the summarization brief.
+> - Focus on summarizing the reasons and locations.
 >
 > Here is the information -->